netdata/netdata/docs/contributing/contributing-documentation.md

 #### The `docs` folder

 At the root of the Netdata repository is a `docs/` folder.
 Inside this folder we place documentation that does not have a direct relationship to a specific component of Netdata.
-It's where we house our [getting started guide](/docs/getting-started.md), guides on [running Netdata behind Nginx](/docs/Running-behind-nginx.md), and more.

 If the documentation you're working on doesn't have a direct relaionship to a component of Netdata, it can be placed in this `docs/` folder.